BUNYAN FAMILY GENEALOGY

 James Bunyan (c.1803-1875) who follows:

-James died Aug.
-15th, 1875 in Campton, which along with Meppershall, is in Biggleswade registration district, and Mary Ann died there in either 1874 or 1876.
-James' death certifcate lists him as a former publican, which means a licensed tavern keeper.
-It is likely that James and Mary Ann are buried in the All Saints graveyard in Campton where his grandparents are buried, but this needs to be confirmed.
-Both may also be buried at St. Mary's churchyard in Lower Gravenhurst where their daughter Ann is buried.
-James and Mary Ann appear to have had at least the two daughters who follow.
+James died on Aug.
+15, 1875 in Campton, and Mary Ann died there on July 21, 1874, Campton being in the Biggleswade registration district, which is the location given in the government death records.
+James' death certificate lists him as a former publican, which means a licensed tavern keeper, and Mary Ann's identifies her as the wife of a publican.
+Both are buried in St. Mary's Churchyard in Lower Gravenhurst, where James' parents, and James and Mary Ann's daughter Ann are buried.
+James and Mary Ann appear had at least the two daughters who follow.

 children - Bunyan